 “If the grand jury shows that it means business, that it is sincere in its efforts to uncover the vice conditions, and who is responsible for the protection which our reports indicate those in charge of the traffic in women, gambling houses and bootleggers, pay and receive, then we shall work with the grand jury.”

 Nothing came of any of it.
 Councilman Jacobson continued to rail about citywide vice conditions.
-Marco carried on as before, until, on July 28, 1927, three federal dry agents raided his North Side Pleasure Club, a “bootlegging dive” at 130 S. Spring Street.
-Marco denied that he was owner of the establishment, but it was noted that the phone in the office was registered to him, and guard dogs on the premises wouldn’t respond to anyone’s commands but his (4).
+Marco carried on as before, until, on July 28, 1927, his bootlegging dive, the North Side Pleasure Club at 130 S. Spring, having operated with apparent impunity since Hoy’s 1923 “raid.” was raided again- this time for real, by federal dry agents.
+Marco denied that he was owner of the establishment, but it was noted that the phone in the office was registered to him, and guard dogs on the premises wouldn’t respond to anyone’s commands but Marco’s (7).
 The prohis later noted that two LAPD officers were present at the time of the raid and made no effort to help; in fact, they had tried to hinder the proceedings.

 Councilman Jacobson crowed none too quietly about Marco’s arrest at the city council’s meetings of August 3, and 4, 1927, noting that he had repeatedly complained to the Police Commission about Marco’s barroom with no results.
 He proposed a council resolution to commend the federal agents for carrying out the raid, and criticizing the local police for their failure to do so.
 He also insisted that police investigate a gambling club going full-blast on South Main Street that he alleged was run by Farmer Page.